Corey Seager Player Props: Rangers vs. Orioles

 Orioles Pitching Rankings (2022)

-- The Orioles pitching staff was 25th in MLB last season with a collective 7.6 strikeouts per nine innings.
+- The Orioles pitching staff was 25th in the league last season with a collective 7.6 strikeouts per nine innings.

-- The Orioles' 3.97 team ERA ranked 17th across all league pitching staffs.
+- The Orioles had a 3.97 team ERA that ranked 17th among all league pitching staffs.

-- The Orioles surrendered 171 total home runs last season (1.1 per game) to rank 14th in baseball.
+- Orioles pitchers combined to allow 171 total home runs at a clip of 1.1 per game (14th in the league).

-- Gibson (1-0) takes the mound for the Orioles to make his second start of the season.

-- In his last appearance -- out of the bullpen on Tuesday -- the righty tossed 2/3 innings against the Texas Rangers while surrendering hits.

 © 2023 Data Skrive.
 All rights reserved.